Phoen1x84/sitecore-helix-for-frontend/README.md

 1. Clone this repository to your local machine, this can be any directory.
 2. Create a folder in your inetpub directory C:\inetpub\wwwroot\SugukDemo
 3. CD to the root directory and run ```npm install```
-4. Run `gulp build` or `gulp build project=ProjectName` in command line and this will compile the frontend assets and push them to the inetpub directory
+4. Run `npm run build` in command line and this install project dependencies, compile the frontend assets in the **dist** directory
+5. Run `npm run publish` to copy the compiled files to the inetpub directory

 ## Folder structure
 ```text